xpgram/advance-wars/src/00 - Todo List.md

 But anyway, yeah.
 There is constant state checking because his system never just *knows* where it is like mine does.
 - One failure of my design, I just realized, is that for online play it is incredibly easy to cheat.
 I'm not sure *how* but I know it's possible.
 Units hidden by fog should be unknown to the player, but the client knows always.
 If a hacker could get the game to log the objects of the map, I can't stop them.
 Ideally this would be information known to the server and shared only when necessary.
 Oh well.
 But anyway, good essay detail.
 Proves I think.

-- [ ] Turn common mouse-drag cursor behavior into enable-able Control Script
-  - [ ] Mode: 'any' cursor moves to any tile
-  - [ ] Mode: 'highlighted' cursor moves to any tile with moveFlag|attackFlag|targetFlag set
-- [ ] MouseInputWrapper doesn't play well with Game.stage when it scales.
-- [ ] map.squareAt() is becoming a problem for cursor move-to-pointer ops.
-I need that 'infinite plane' functionality.

-- [ ] Integrate MapCursor with stage.pointer and gamepad controls.
-- [ ] Intuitive mouse flow:
-  - Click on troop: select for MoveUnit
-  - Click-hold-release: move cursor to unit, no select
-  - Click-drag to select: no longer a thing
-    - [ ] Before disabling: let's try using PressLocation first and see how that feels.
+- [ ] Pointer controls: Click-Hold should start ShowUnitAttackRange and MoveCamera
-  - MoveUnit: click on cursor-location to select for CmdMenu
+  - [ ] I first need to figure out what "MoveCamera" means in a pointer context, though.
+  - [ ] MoveUnit is cancellable by clicking on MapCursor when MapCursor is over a non-highlighted tile.
+This is fine, but feels a little quirky.
+Add a clickable HUD button that signals a cancel intent.

 - [ ] Map.changeTerrain(pos: Point, terrain: TerrainType)
   This should handle the specifics.